 The top speed of the MT07 is claimed to be 214 km/h (133 mph).
 This I believe is achievable especially if you do some MT-07 performance mods.

-This is a low reving bike so it will start red lining at 10000rpm.
-It was fun prepairing to write this MT-07 review as I got to do some speed runs.
+This is a low-revving bike so it will start red lining at 10000rpm.
+It was fun preparing to write this MT-07 review as I got to do some speed runs.

 Is the MT 07 a good beginner bike?

 Yes, it is.
 It is a step up from the Yamaha MT03 which is targeted at learners.
-Yamaha makes the MT07 in a learners version in some countries.
-This means it has the power reduced.
+Yamaha makes the MT07 in a learner’s version in some countries.
+This means it has power reduced.
 Depending on where you live it may have a different name.